 Robert Parsons, Ave Maria a5 SAATB

 Ev’ry time we say goodbye

 Lullaby of Broadway

 Other music will be taken from Encores for Choirs 2 - published by OUP.

 We will be using the university's student accommodation which is bright, clean and recently built - but not particularly spacious.
 The rooms are all en suite and all contain a single 4 foot bed - six inches narrower than a standard double.
 There are no twin rooms but there are also NO SINGLE ROOM SUPPLEMENTS.

-Couples who wish to share will receive a discount and but are advised that the beds are not really designed for two full-sized adults to sleep in.
+Couples are advised that the beds are not designed for two full-sized adults to sleep in.
 All rooms have access to tea and coffee making facilities.

 This bit is up to you and is not included in the price of the weekend.
 The University is very near the railway station and benefits from large on-site Car Parks.